Walk or die: Algeria abandons 13,000 migrants in the Sahara

 "I lost my son, my child," said Kamara, who is Liberian.

-Another woman in her early twenties also went into labor and lost her baby, she said.
+Another woman in her early twenties also went into labour and lost her baby, she said.

 Algeria's mass expulsions have picked up since October 2017, as the European Union renewed pressure on North African countries to head off migrants going north to Europe via the Mediterranean Sea or the barrier fences with Spain.

-At least another 2,500 were forced on a similar trek into neighboring Mali, with an unknown number succumbing along the way.
+At least another 2500 were forced on a similar trek into neighbouring Mali, with an unknown number succumbing along the way.

 The migrants AP talked to described being rounded up hundreds at a time, crammed into trucks for hours to what is known as Point Zero, then dropped in the desert and pointed toward Niger.
 They walk, sometimes at gunpoint.